aholstenson/miio/docs/management.md

 ## Setting the token of a device

-If you want to update the token of a device use the `--update` flag:
+If you want to update the token of a device use the `tokens update` command:

-`miio --update device-id --token token-as-hex`
+`miio tokens update id-or-address --token token-as-hex`

 This is mostly used when you configured the device on another computer but want to use another computer to have access to the device.
 Make sure to run the